-WILMAPCO STAFF PARTICIPANT: David V. Gula, Principal Planner, Daniel Blevins, Principal Planner, Heather Dunigan, Principal Planner
+WILMAPCO STAFF PARTICIPANT: David V. Gula, Principal Planner, Daniel Blevins, Principal Planner

-This study will assess the feasibility for closing one of the three cells of the Rocky Run culvert under US202 (bridge #1-024), near Widener Law School, and converting it to a shared-use pathway.
-This will also require the realignment of Rocky Run to maintain stream and stormwater flow through the remaining two cells, as was described in DelDOT's completed hydrology report.
+This study will assess the feasibility of closing one of the three cells of the Rocky Run culvert under US202 (bridge #1-024), near Widener Law School, and converting it to a shared-use pathway.
+This will also require the realignment of Rocky Run to maintain stream and stormwater flow through the remaining two cells, as was described in DeIDOT's completed hydrology report.
 This new pathway must also be connected to nearby pedestrian facilities and networks of low stress cycling facilities.
 The study must include a design concept developed with extensive public outreach, and will also include cost estimates, any necessary phasing, and the project delivery pathways.

-WILMAPCO will work cooperatively with Delaware Department of Transportation, Delaware Office of State Planning Coordination, Delaware Transit Corporation, New Castle County Department of Land Use, the City of Wilmington and State and Local elected officials. \$100,000 is budgeted for consultant support.
+WILMAPCO will work cooperatively with Delaware Department of Transportation, Delaware Office of State Planning Coordination, Delaware Transit Corporation, New Castle County Department of Land Use, the City of Wilmington and State and Local elected officials

-25.11.05 - Coordination with the Maryland Department of Transportation (MDOT)
+26.11.05 - Coordination with the Maryland Department of Transportation (MDOT)